For students entering in August

 Parent/Guest Day 2

-The second day of orientation will begin with breakfast in Presidential Court Café.
+The second day of orientation will begin with breakfast.
 Following breakfast, parents and guests will attend additional sessions.
 Students will conclude their orientation program with course registration, and we ask that all students plan to be registering for classes until 5:00 p.m. (although students typically finish earlier).
 Orientation check out will take place in Hodges Library.

 Two-Day Orientation Housing